calum-hand/KFCV/README.md

 ## Usage

 ## TODO
-* Write tests
+* Include classification test and metric also in the tests
 * Automate tests
-* Demonstrate on standard classification and regression data sets
 * Set up continuous integration with Travis / Docker